vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 |NSX Advanced Load Balancer|22.1.3|
 |VMware NSX-T|4.1.0.2|

-For up-to-date information about which software versions can be used together, see the [Interoperability Matrix](https://interopmatrix.vmware.com/Interoperability?col=551,17100&row=1,6427%262,6428%26175,16909%26789,9964&isHidePatch=false&isHideGenSupported=true&isHideTechSupported=true&isHideCompatible=false&isHideIncompatible=false&isHideNTCompatible=false&isHideNotSupported=true&isCollection=false).
+For the latest information about the software versions can be used together, see the [Interoperability Matrix](https://interopmatrix.vmware.com/Interoperability?col=551,17100&row=1,6427%262,6428%26175,16909%26789,9964&isHidePatch=false&isHideGenSupported=true&isHideTechSupported=true&isHideCompatible=false&isHideIncompatible=false&isHideNTCompatible=false&isHideNotSupported=true&isCollection=false).

 ## Prepare Environment for Deploying Tanzu for Kubernetes Operations